Should you get the new vaccine for shingles?

 The 72 year old got the older injection years ago - but decided to get this one as well.

-“This is suppose to be an improved, better version which hopefully gives more resistance and so, you go forward because science goes forward.”
+"This is suppose to be an improved, better version which hopefully gives more resistence and so, you go forward because science goes forward."

 This latest inoculation against shingles is also for people who have had it and those not sure if they've had chickenpox.